-The CHANDLER DNA Project, described technically elsewhere on this website (chandna.html), has almost 500 participants, and some very exciting matches have been found, spanning three continents.
+The CHANDLER DNA Project, described technically elsewhere on this website (chandna.html), has more than 500 participants, and some very exciting matches have been found, spanning three continents.
 For example, an English participant's DNA has been shown to match closely the DNA of a number of American participants whose ancestor migrated to America early in the 1600s.
 We need more participants, who have to be Chandler male-line descendants because only males carry the Y chromosome, which is handed down, along with the surname, from generation to generation.
 The ultimate aim is to understand which of the thousands of individual Chandler families belong to each of the genetically distinct lines which are being identified by the Project - 100 so far, out of an estimated 150 lines - and to help individuals with their own research along the way.

 Included surname variations, not all of which are represented in the Project at this time, are Chandeler, Chandler, Chandlor, Chanler, Chaundeler, Chaundler, and Chaundlor.
 Variations that seem at first glance a little further afield, but are represented in the ancestry of some Chandler DNA Project participants, include Chawner and Chantler.
 Visit the Chandler One-Name Study website for additional accepted variations of the name.